mattlianje/zob/README.md

 - Adhere to the UNIX philosophy and do one thing
 - Are written in <1000 lines of frugal C99

+# goal
-The ZOB binary aims above all:
+The ZOB binary aims above all to:
+- Be my trusty steed across UNIX systems
-- To have a small memory footprint
+- Have a small memory footprint
 - Link against the fewest possible libraries (libcurl is being used for now as raw sockets do not support tls)